A set of 20 animal and colour matchup cards to use in a variety of ways.

-- as a back-to-school icebreaker activity – give half of the students a colour card and the other half of the students a matching animal card.
+- As a back-to-school icebreaker activity – give half of the students a colour card and the other half a matching animal card.
 Have students walk around and look for their match.
 Then, have them introduce their partner to the class.
 This is also a great pre-assessment at the beginning of the year to see who knows their colours.

 - As a random partner generator – give half of the students a colour card and the other half a matching animal card.
 When they find their match, they have their partner.